wangxiaohui2015/autobackup/README.md

 #Welcome to AUTOBACKUP

-This tool can help you to backup anything on your computer, and the output files are encrypted by AES-128.
+This tool can help you to backup anything on your Windows computer, and the output files are encrypted by AES-128.

 ####For develop
 mvn package

 ####For release
+1. Unzip file autobackup-VERSION.zip
+2. Click install.bat with Administrator permission to install Autobackup on your computer, the location is: C:\Program Files\autobackup
+3. Go to C:\Program Files\autobackup\
-1. Configure conf/backup\_config.properties and conf/service_config.properties
+3. Configure conf\backup\_config.properties and conf\service_config.properties
-2. Run as administrator: bin/install_service.bat
-3. Run as administrator: bin/start_service.bat
+4. Click bin\startup_service.bat with Administrator permission to startup service